+COMMUNITY MEN'S ROLE WOMEN'S ROLE ACCESS AND

+CONTROL

-COMMUNITY ΑCTIVITY MEN'S ROLE WOMEN'S ROLE ACCESS AND CONTROL Agriculture The most important activity in the community.
+ACTIVITY Agriculture The most important activity in the community.
 Uses rudimentary techniques such as weeding and burning.
 Tools used include hoes and cutlasses.
-The men are mainly responsible for initial ploughing and clearing of the land.
-They participate in most activities for the major crops like maize, cassava and palm fruits.
-They help in planting and maintaining the farms for all major crops.
+MEN'S ROLE The men are mainly responsible for initial ploughing and clearing of the land.
+They participate in most activities for the maize, cassava and palm fruits.
+WOMEN'S ROLE They help in planting and maintaining the farms for all major crops.
 In addition they are solely responsible for the vegetable farms such as pepper, tomatoes and okro.

-CONTROL Most men and women do not have access and control over land.
-Farmlands are rented out to them by the rich few and by the rich few and the proceeds are shared between owners and farmers which and be 50:50 or 40:60 depending on the terms of the land owner.
-In addition socioeconomic status further socioeconomic status further widens the gap.
-Few women may however, have access and control to land by inheritance.
-Charcoal Men play a major Women are mainly Men have more production Tole, they are responsible for
+to land by inheritance.

+Charcoal production Men play a major role; they are Women are mainly responsible for Men have more access and control

 One of the activities responsible for selling the charcoal over this activity

 in the area both production

 and selling of

 charcoal.

 Trading Men bring in Women add to the Both men and

-Trading Has gained importance recently for the youth since they have little interest in farming as yields have become unpredictable with increasing disasters like the floods of 2010 which destroyed a lot of farms.
-For the older generation this is an additional income generating activity, becoming even more important Men bring in clothing and footwear from the bigger cities to sell to supplement the family income Women add to the income of the family by buying foodstuff and other food items like rice from outside the community to sell from their homes.
-Both men and women have access to the activities based on their ability to purchase.
-Both men and women have control over their profit.
-In some cases the men may take control of the profits from the women.
+clothing and income of the women have access

+Has gained footwear from the family by buying to the activities

+importance recently bigger cities to sell foodstuff and other based on their

+for the youth since to supplement the food items like rice ability to purchase.

+they have little family income from outside the Both men and

+interest in farming community to sell women have control

+as yields have from their homes. over their profit.
+In

+become some cases the men

+unpredictable with may take control of

+increasing disasters the profits from the

+like the floods of women.

+2010 which

+destroyed a lot of

+farms.
+For the older

+generation this is an

+additional income

+generating activity,

+becoming even

+more important

 after the floods in

 2010 as an

 alternative source

 of income.